 Many different nations were affected differently, and other factors such as the mean age of the population, healthcare system status (critical care beds/ventilators/access), public health strategies, and lockdown measures, all played a significant role in curbing the local epidemics within each nation.

-As such, the COVID-19 pandemic is more contagious than the seasonal flu, the 2003 SARS virus, and perhaps even the common cold.
-The presumed reason why COVID-19 is more contagious than SARS could be due to a much higher affinity of the virus to its receptor.
+As such, COVID-19 is likely to be more contagious than the seasonal flu, the 2003 SARS virus, and perhaps even the common cold.
+The reason for COVID-19 being more contagious than SARS is thought to be due to a much higher affinity of the virus to its receptor.

-Furthermore, at this R0, at least 80% of the population needs to be immune to stop spread or prevent another epidemic.
-This immunity can come from vaccination (which at present is not available), or through ‘herd immunity’ – something that was originally discussed in the UK before lockdown measures were initiated.
+Furthermore, at this R0, at least 80% of the population needs to be immune from COVID-19 to stop spread or prevent another epidemic.
+This immunity can usually come from vaccination or through ‘herd immunity’.

-The best way to combat and reduce the R0 of COVID-19 is through active surveillance (enhanced testing) and declaring COVID-19 history through the use of apps and tracking & tracing of contacts.
+The best way to combat and reduce the Re of COVID-19 is through active surveillance (enhanced testing) and declaring COVID-19 history through the use of apps and tracking & tracing of contacts.

-Furthermore, quarantine of 14 days of suspected individuals (i.e. those in contact with a confirmed individual, or returning from a travel destination) as well as strict social distancing measures of at least 1.5m (or 2m in the UK), as well as enhanced personal hygiene by washing one's hands with hot water and soap for at least 20 seconds.
+Furthermore, quarantine of 14 days of suspected individuals (i.e. those in contact with a confirmed individual, or returning from a travel destination) as well as strict social distancing measures of at least 6 feet (around 2m), and enhanced personal hygiene by washing one's hands with hot water and soap for at least 20 seconds, should be employed.
 Shielding the elderly (over 70s) and those with chronic health conditions or compromised immune systems is also essential.